Netgate/frr/doc/user/bgp.rst

    If ``none`` is specified as the community value, the communities attribute is not sent.

+   It is not possible to set an expanded community list.

 .. index:: set comm-list WORD delete
 .. clicmd:: set comm-list WORD delete